-You can have a systematic study of animals starting with living/non-living; then plant/animal; animals and their groups; vertebrate/invertebrate; types of vertebrate/types of invertebrate, etc. Or you can start with a relaxed summer unit, adding classification framework as it becomes relevant to your study.
-(Montessori at Home shows an example of Montessori zoology classification).
+For a zoo animal unit, you can have a systematic study of animals starting with living/non-living; then plant/animal; animals and their groups; vertebrate/invertebrate; types of vertebrate/types of invertebrate, etc. Or you can start with a relaxed summer unit, adding classification framework as it becomes relevant to your study.

 Here are some great ideas for Montessori-inspired zoo animal units from around the blogosphere (especially good for preschoolers through early elementary):

-Discovery Days and Montessori Moments has a wonderful zoo unit right now.
+Discovery Days and Montessori Moments has a wonderful zoo unit.

 My post on Montessori Continent Boxes has links to lots of ideas for studying the animals of each continent.